hanscappelle/filmtag-android-app/README.md

 * visualisation of locations on map
 * TODO - added faster input of aperture and shutter speed values

+## v0.10.0

+* implemented defaults for required fields
+* (technical improvement) added butterknife for view binding using annotations

 ## v0.9.0 - upcoming

 * implemented proper adapter for listviews